Dagomba people

-The Dagombas or Dagbamba are a Gur ethnic group of northern Ghana, numbering more than 3.1 million people.
-The term Dagbamba is also used to refer to other descendants of Naa Gbewaa including the Mamprusi and Nanumba.
-They inhabit the Northern Region of Ghana in the Guinea savanna region.
-They speak the Dagbani language which belongs to the Mole-Dagbani sub-group of the Gur languages.
-There are more than 3 million native speakers of Dagbani.
-The Dagomba are historically related to the Mossi people.
-The Mossi Kingdoms were founded by Yennenga, a daughter of the founder of the Dagbon Kingdom, Naa Gbewaa.
-The Mohi/Mossi now have their homeland in central present-day Burkina Faso.
-Aside the Mossi, the Dagombas are the progenitors of the Bouna state of Ivory Coast, and the Dagaaba states of Upper West Region of Ghana.
-The homeland of the Dagomba is called Dagbon and now covers about 20,000 km2 in area.
+The Dagomba founded the Kingdom of Dagbon.
+They are historically related to the Mossi people of Burkina Faso.
+The Mossi Kingdoms were founded by Yennenga, a daughter of Naa Gbewaa.
+The Mohi/Mossi have their homeland in central Burkina Faso.
+Aside the Mossi, the Dagombas are the founders of the Bouna state of the Ivory Coast, and the Dagaaba states of Upper West Region of Ghana.
+The homeland of the Dagomba, Dagbon, covers about 20,000 km2 in area.